storyprotocol/documentation/docs/Concepts/overview.md

 next:
   description: ''
 ---
-Story's "Proof-of-Creativity" protocol introduces a revolutionary open **Programmable IP layer**, elevating IP to a first-class entity in the blockchain ecosystem.
-At the heart of this system is the [🧩 IP Asset](doc:ip-asset) and its associated [⚙️ IP Account](doc:ip-account), a smart contract designed to serve as the core identity for each IP.
-This account-centric approach enables the storage and management of IP-related data, as well as the execution of diverse functions to manipulate that data via [🧱 Modules](doc:story-modules).
+A piece of Intellectual Property is represented as an [🧩 IP Asset](doc:ip-asset) and its associated [⚙️ IP Account](doc:ip-account), a smart contract designed to serve as the core identity for each IP.
+We also have various [🧱 Modules](doc:story-modules)to add functionality to IP Assets, like creating derivatives of them, disputing IP, and automating revenue flow between them.

 # Architecture